Quantcast

 Parentescowith Maritza Uribe Senior

-Nacimiento 5 Ago 1887 Holywood, New Jersey, USA Buscar todos los individuos que registran eventos en este lugar.
+Nacimiento 5 Ago 1887 Hollywood Beach, Wildwood Crest, New Jersey, USA Buscar todos los individuos que registran eventos en este lugar.

 Sexo Mujer

-Fallecimiento 27 Nov 1974 Greenwich Village, New York, USA Buscar todos los individuos que registran eventos en este lugar.
+Fallecimiento 27 Nov 1974 Woodcliff Lake Manor, Woodcliff Lake, New Jersey, USA Buscar todos los individuos que registran eventos en este lugar.

-Padre Antepasados Elias de Salomoh Abinun de Lima y Senior, n.
+Padre Antepasados Elias de Salomoh Abinun de Lima y Senior Casado: 3x3x , n.
 7 Ago 1862, Curacao, Antillas Holandesas Buscar todos los individuos que registran eventos en este lugar.f.
-23 Nov 1928, Mexico City, Mexico Buscar todos los individuos que registran eventos en este lugar.
+23 Nov 1928, Ciudad de Mexico, Capital Federal, Mexico Buscar todos los individuos que registran eventos en este lugar.
 (Edad 66 años)

 Madre Antepasados Esther de David Abinun de Lima y Wolff, n.
 2 Dic 1861, Curacao, Antillas Holandesas Buscar todos los individuos que registran eventos en este lugar.f.
 30 Jun 1899, New York, New York, USA Buscar todos los individuos que registran eventos en este lugar.
 (Edad 37 años)